ZainWajid775/DSA-Project/READ_ME.txt

     For user controlled simulation, user should be able to input the vehicle id and move it manually while other vehicles move on their own

 5. Signal
+    currently adding in simulation signals no manual override available

 6. Check that the junction can exist before making it